NiryoRobotics/roscon-2025/workshop/workshop_quality_check_manager/hg_biermann_report.md

 ## Bonus

 Hey !
-Pierre's talking, I just infiltrated Hans-Günther's report !
+Pierre's talking, I just infiltrated Hansel's report !
 I just wanted you to know that the other part of your team read Paul-Louis's report and got completely different feedbacks !
 One told me that they still don't have MultiThreading, meaning that their conveyor is not working as fine as yours...
 Would you mind checking if you can implement this feature in their code ?
 I think it would be a great improvement for the project !